 A: In order to register a product with NAFDAC, you must first critically examine the guidelines applicable to the product and fulfill all requirements and conditions attached.
 Afterwards, you may go online to:

-Process for NAFDAC Registration is detailed below;
+Q: What is the Process for NAFDAC Registration is detailed below;

 - You prepare and submit your application form together with all supporting documents.

 - You make payment as assessed.

 - The documents are verified and a date for inspection of facility is fixed.